SAP-samples/teched2023-DA271/exercises/ex2/CurrencyConversion.md

 ## Update Analytic Model and preview results

-The new metadata needs to be considered also by the Analytic Model.
-For it to take note of the updated metadata, the Analytic Model page needs to be loaded newly or refreshed.
-Subsequently you should save and deploy.
+Refrest the Analytic Model to take note of the updated metadata.
+Then save and deploy.

 -   Open *4AM_SalesOrderItems* and refresh page
 -   Save & deploy
 -   Open Data Preview

--   Confirm that all amounts now show a dollar sign behind themselves.
-The quantity shows a unit symbol (EA for EACH) and the average price is even aware of the division and correctly denotes its unit as \$ / EA, i.e. dollars per piece.
+-   Confirm that all amounts now show a dollar sign.
+The quantity shows a unit symbol (EA for EACH) and the average price correctly denotes its unit as \$ / EA, i.e. dollars per piece.
 <img width="1134" alt="Screenshot 2023-10-10 at 2 10 10 PM" src="https://github.com/SAP-samples/teched2023-DA271/assets/144805208/d5799b27-b20b-413f-b74b-4c05e3f8f62a">
 -

 ## Aggregation behavior for mixed currency data

-Showing a dollar sign behind amounts is simple, but the calculation also changes.
+The dollar sign semantics also affect the calculation to ensure currencies are calculated correctly.
 Let's manipulate the data and check how our actions influence the aggregation result.
-Since all data has been replicated into respective tables, we could manually change the data and understand the ripple effects of our changes.
+Since all data has been replicated into respective tables, we can manually change the data and understand the ripple effects of our changes.

 -   Open table *SalesOrderItems*
 -   Choose Data Editor
 -   Change value of CURRENCY of the first record, i.e. sales order id 0050000001 and item id 0000000010 to EUR
 -   Choose save

 -   Refresh data preview of *4AM_SalesOrderItems*
 -   Confirm that NETAMOUNT, GROSSAMOUNT, TAXAMOUNT and Avg Price now all show \* only, denoting that no value can be displayed
     <img width="790" alt="Screenshot 2023-10-10 at 2 10 38 PM" src="https://github.com/SAP-samples/teched2023-DA271/assets/144805208/9357432f-3558-4d20-9c31-9e9b45c79709">